yuyangstatistics/blog/_posts/2021-01-14-Reading-Atomic-Habits.md

 >
 > After [CURRENT HABIT], I will [TRACK MY HABIT].

-I set up a habit tracker using Google Sheet and now I track four habits: (1) get up before 6:30 am; (2) do morning exercise; (3) read 2 pages of research paper; (4) go to bed before 10:00 pm.
+I set up a habit tracker using Microsoft To Do, and now I track three habits: (1) get up before 6:30 am; (2) do morning exercise; (3) read 2 pages of research paper.
+The finish sound of each task is satisfying and will give me immediate reward.

 #### How to Recover Quickly When Your Habits Break Down